Resources for Local Health Departments

 - Works with law enforcement and other professional partners to find additional sites potentially in need of abatement.

 - If necessary, samples to determine if additional sites also need abatement or if questions persist about a Qualified Inspector's compliance with 410 IAC 38..

-- Rescinds the declaration of unfit for human habitation once the property has been addressed by a Qualified Inspector as prescribed in 410 IAC 38 et seq.
+- Rescinds the declaration of unfit for human habitation once the property has been properly addressed by a Qualified Inspector and the documentation has been approved by the IDOH.